 Usually, corruption scandals in Nigeria are typically “nameless” and “faceless” after the fact.
-The best’ name and face’ a member of public or even a prosecutor usually gets is that of an individual(s) who acts as a ‘representative’ for any given scandal that covers if not ignores the names and faces of the numerous other individuals that co-participated in the act.
+The best’ name and face’ a member of public or even a prosecutor usually gets are that of an individual(s) who acts as a ‘representative’ for any given scandal that covers if not ignores the names and faces of the numerous other individuals that co-participated in the act.
 Is such not like dying for the corruption of all one’s followers?
-However, it is one major reason why corruption persists in Nigeria.
+However, it is one primary reason why corruption persists in Nigeria.

 Namelessness and facelessness in corruption or misgovernance can be a very insidious thing.
-The ‘face and name’ in governance has to be defined in terms of the ‘object’, which is in this case a specific act of corruption and its full details.
-Many Nigerians can give countless cases of acts of corruption but not many can triangulate a face, name and object to it in concrete terms to those case.
-BudgIT, the Lagos the analytical firm that expose the Lagos State N78.3 million website contract can therefore be said to revolutionary in its disclosure of the case to the public.
-Civil society anti-corruption groups are also taking this revolutionary approach to disclosing cases of corruption.
+The ‘face and name’ in governance needs defining in terms of the ‘object’, which is, in this case, a specific act of corruption and full details.
+Many Nigerians can give countless instances of acts of corruption, but not many can triangulate a face, name and object to it in concrete terms to those case.
+BudgIT, the Lagos the analytical firm that exposes the Lagos State N78.3 million website contract can, therefore, be said to revolutionary in its disclosure of the case to the public.
+Civil society anti-corruption groups are also taking this innovative approach to disclosing cases of corruption.

-Ex-Governor Babatunde Fashola’s N78.3 million website scandal puts a very visible name and face to a very specific and outrageous act of corruption.
+Ex-Governor Babatunde Fashola’s N78.3 million website scandal puts a distinct name and face to a particular and outrageous act of corruption.
 Fashola was not alone in whatever corruption he might have indulged in during his eight years as Governor.
 How about the commissioners, the heads of agencies, the assemblymen, senior civil servants, consultants and contractors who benefitted handsomely from corruption under Fashola?
-Is Fashola going to be the ‘sole representative’ of Lagos State corruption, to be “crucified” at the stake of anti-corruption while co-participants enjoy impunity and further their political careers (and corruption) unobstructed?
+Is Fashola going to be the ‘sole representative’ of Lagos State corruption, to be “crucified” at the stake of anti-corruption?
+At the same time, co-participants enjoy impunity and further their political careers (and corruption) unobstructed?
 And how about Fashola’s predecessor?

-It was reported by the economist, Godwin Nwaobi, that in the early millennium (circa 2000-2003) that as a result of Vincent Azie’s very excellent audit of government expenditure for which he was sacked by Olusegun Obasanjo for performing far better than expected as Auditor-General of the Federation, a member of the House of Representatives was found to have been paid over a billion naira for his wife’s medical treatment in the USA.
+Godwin Nwaobi, an economist, noted that in the early millennium (circa 2000-2003) Vincent Azie undertook a very excellent audit of government expenditure.
+It was so good, Olusegun Obasanjo sacked him for performing far better than expected as Auditor-General of the Federation.
+A serving Representatives was reimbursed over a billion naira for his wife’s medical treatment in the USA.
 Over a billion naira!
 This Representative had no ‘face or name’ in the public eye even though he received the payment.
 The name of alleged Representative in question is withheld because no formal evidence of the fact has been viewed.
-Surprisingly such a dealing at the National Assembly did not make “scandal status”.
+Surprisingly such dealing at the National Assembly did not make “scandal status”.
 There was an object but no face and no name.
 Such is typical in Nigeria.

-The proceeds from corruption in the highly avaricious applications’ industry are also surreptitiously shared by nameless and faceless government officials.
-University entry forms, school certificate examination forms, passport application forms, job employment forms etc. generate billions of naira in surpluses for their respective departments/agencies every year but they are “swallowed” very quietly.
-No major scandals come from such obviously fraudulent activities which milk mostly the poor and the average man for the carefree free-flowing benefit of the rich and it is getting worse.
+The proceeds from corruption in the highly avaricious ‘forms applications’ industry are also secretly shared by nameless and faceless government officials.
+University entry forms, school certificate examination forms, passport application forms, job employment forms etc. generate billions of naira in surpluses for their respective departments/agencies every year.
+Still, they are “swallowed” very quietly.
+No significant scandals come from such fraudulent activities which milk mostly the poor and the average man for the carefree free-flowing benefit of the rich, and it is getting worse.

-Debo Adeniran, the Executive Director of Coalition Against Corrupt Leaders (CACOL) has publicly affirmed emphatically that several petitions written to the EFCC to probe the mega debts built up by Fashola’s administration in Lagos State but were routinely ignored.
-Such corruption supporting behaviour by the EFCC has seriously undermined the strong anti-corruption activities such civil society groups but the tide appears to be changing.
+Debo Adeniran, the Executive Director of Coalition Against Corrupt Leaders (CACOL) has publicly affirmed, emphatically, that several petitions were written to the EFCC to probe the mega debts built up by Fashola’s administration in Lagos State but they were routinely ignored.
+Such corruption supporting behaviour by the EFCC has seriously undermined the energetic anti-corruption activities such civil society groups, but the tide appears to be changing.

-As earlier stated, it appears the most viable engine to making corruption in Nigeria to have visible names and faces are civil society or independent anti-corruption groups like BudgIT, Coalition Against Corrupt Leaders (CACOL) Socio-Economic Rights Accountability Project (SERAP), Civil Society Network Against Corruption (CSNAC) and others.
+As earlier stated, it appears the most viable engines for making corruption in Nigeria have visible names and faces are civil society or independent anti-corruption groups.
+These include BudgIT, Coalition Against Corrupt Leaders (CACOL) Socio-Economic Rights Accountability Project (SERAP), Civil Society Network Against Corruption (CSNAC) and others.

-Under President Muhammadu Buhari’s administration it appears ‘nameless and faceless’ corruption is a thing of the past.
+Under President Muhammadu Buhari’s administration, it appears ‘nameless and faceless’ corruption is a thing of the past.
 Or is it?
 Confidence in the legal system and EFCC are rock bottom.
-Judges are emerging as some of the most corruption public officials in Nigeria and EFCC officials are probably far ahead; between them they keep corruption “nameless” and “nameless” and even “objectless”.
+Judges are emerging as some of the most corrupt public officials in Nigeria and EFCC officials are probably far ahead; between them, they keep corruption “nameless” and “nameless” and even “objectless”.

 Anti-corruption no easy O!